 ABSOLUTELY NO EXCEPTIONS.

-The scholarship breakfast will be held on Saturday, April 15, 2023, 10:30 am at the Houston Police Officers’ Union.
+The scholarship breakfast will be held on April 13th, at Second Baptist Church – Cypress campus.

 Should you have additional questions please do not hesitate to contact: